tanveerisonline/web-api-store/README.md

 ## 👨‍💻 Authors <a name="author"></a>

-I worked collectively on both the frontend and backend development, dividing features among us to ensure a well-rounded and efficient system.

 Feel free to reach out to us with your suggestions, ideas, or feedback.
-We are always eager to improve our website.
+We are always eager to improve our services.

 👤 **Tanveer Ahmad**